wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 ```

 ## Create AKS SRE user account & assign to opssre group
 Set the UPN and password for SREs.
-The UPN must include the verified domain name of your tenant, for example akssre@contoso.com.
+The UPN must include the verified domain name of your tenant, for example for example user@your-subdomain.onmicrosoft.com.
 The following command prompts you for the UPN and sets it to AAD_SRE_UPN for use in a later command:
 ```
 echo "Please enter the UPN for SREs: " && read AAD_SRE_UPN echo $AAD_SRE_UPN